edgarwilliamnelson/SENG265A3/README.md

 This project was an enjoyable assignment that allowed a lot of freedom in the design decisions.
 It was a lot of fun to write a hashtable structure that I had often used a library implementation of, and see the efforts pay off via improvements in the programs runtime.

-The program may be run with just the input file name as the sole argument, or include an argument flagged with -e that contains words to be excluded from the concordance.
+The program should be compiled with the included makefile, and may be run with just the input file name as the sole argument, or include an argument flagged with -e that contains words to be excluded from the concordance.

 Example invocations: